carsonoid/workshop-learn-github-actions/content/workshop/4-actions/index.md

 ### 3rd Party Actions
 {{< slide >}}

-These are actions that are defined in other GitHub Repositories.
+[3rd Party Actions](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/using-pre-written-building-blocks-in-your-workflow#overview) are actions that are defined in other GitHub Repositories.
 They encapsulate a specific behavior or step and can often be very complex behind the scenes.

 ```yaml